cardano-foundation/CIPs/CIP-0129/README.md

 - Tools like explorers and wallets - These tools can potentially support both formats to start with for the purpose of allowing users to search for drep, cold keys, hot keys as these 3 are impacted by this CIP upgrade.
 And can continue to show only this CIP specification, having an easy backward compatibility as well moving to this CIP standard.

-- This CIP does not require a hard fork for implementation, the goal is to use the identifies specified in this CIP for the UI, and as a medium of communication for sharing such keys and IDs (though it will be good if this CIP is also enforced at the ledger level, simplifying CDDL and bringing data storage efficiency).
+- This CIP does not require a hard fork for implementation, the goal is to use the identifies specified in this CIP for the UI, and as a medium of communication for sharing such keys and IDs.

 ## Copyright